Nesrine-Hafiene/JaCaMo_Reddit/reddit/readme.txt

-This is a "sitauted" version of the rreddit example.
-The dynamic facts that animate the NOPL dynamics are constituted  from the environment instead of being produced by operations in the artifacts.
-The constitutive specification is in /src/org/constitutive.sai
+This is a JaCaMo version of the reddit example.
+The constitutive norms are in /src/org/constitutive.sai

 Running the example: